Dive Into DESIGN PATTERNS

 Pattern Refreshers.
 If you studied patterns a while ago, but have forgotten things, the ebook can refresh your memory as serve as a handy reference.
 Quickly find sections of interest without having to read it from start to finish.

 Language Switchers.
-If you are switching to one of the OOP languages (Java, C#, C++, Go, PHP, Python, Ruby, Swift, or TypeScript), you will easily grasp the essence of the text thanks to the many real-world examples and analogies, supported by helpful illustrations and diagrams.
+If you are switching to one of the OOP languages (C#, C++, Dart, Go, Java, PHP, Python, Ruby, Rust, Swift, or TypeScript), you will easily grasp the essence of the text thanks to the many real-world examples and analogies, supported by helpful illustrations and diagrams.

 Check out the quality of the book for yourself.
 The demo includes the table of contents, several introductory chapters, three design principles, and the Factory Method design pattern.